raynode/gram/readme.md

 This will generate 2 different graphql schema.
 The user-schema will be used for requests against the graphql system when the request is authenticated and identified to be a normal user.
 The admin-schema will then be used for requests from the system administrators.
+The build can also be generated as `typeDefs` and `resolvers` pair.

 ## Contributing